geomagpy/MARTAS/README.md

 #### 2.3.3 Enabling TLS encryption

+MARTAS supports certificate-based TLS communication and also the use of pre-shared-keys (PSK) for data transfer between pMARTAS, BROKER and pMARCOS on ports 8883 (certificate, PSK) and 8884 (PSK only).
+If you choose one of these ports during initialization you will have to choose between these two possibilities.
+In both cases you will need information from the broker provider.
+If you are setting up your own broker you will detailed instructions in section 10.x of the appendix.
+For certificate based communication, the broker provider will have to provide a ca.crt file which needs to be locally stored on your client.
+You will need to provide the path to this file for communication.
+If TlS-PSK is selected You will get a PSK identity and a PSK key which you have to store locally suing the addcred routine.

+Please checkout the appendix for more details on TLS security.

 In the following you will find an example for a TLS encrypted self-certified setup.
 We strongly recommend to follow official mosquitto installation instructions when setting up a secure TLS broker.
 TLS encryption is recommended if you are using an external broker.
 If your full setup (pMARTAS and pMARCOS are in the same network behind a Firewall) you might